Embedding loose spanning trees in 3-uniform hypergraphs: Introduction

 In light of this, one may conjecture that, like in the graph case, $3$-graphs with minimum vertex degree $(7/16+\eps)\binom{n}{2}$ also contain every loose tree of bounded degree.
 However, this is not the case.
-Consider the \emph{binary loose tree} as shown in Figure~\ref{fig:binary-tree}.
-A binary loose tree $T_b$ with an even number of levels contains a perfect matching, so any 3-graph without a perfect matching will also not contain $T_b$.
-The asymptotic minimum degree threshold for perfect matchings in 3-graphs was shown to be $5/9$ by H\`an, Person and Schacht \cite{han2009_pm}.
-Their asymptotic bound was later made exact by Treglown, K\"uhn and Osthus \cite{treglown2011,treglown2011full}.
+For any $b\ge 2$, consider the \emph{binary loose tree} $T_b$ whose edge set is the set of cherries consisting of a parent and two child vertices in a $b$-layer (simple) binary tree.
+An example for $b=4$ is shown in Figure~\ref{fig:binary-tree}.
+If the number of levels $b$ is even, $T_b$ contains a perfect matching, so any $3$-graph without a perfect matching will also not contain $T_b$.
+The asymptotic minimum degree threshold for perfect matchings in $3$-graphs was shown to be $5/9$ by H\`an, Person and Schacht \cite{han2009_pm}.
+Their asymptotic bound was later made exact by K\"uhn, Osthus and Treglown \cite{treglown2011full} and independently by Khan \cite{khan2013perfect}.
 This is tight as witnessed by the hypergraph on vertex set $A\cup B$ with $|A|=n/3-1$ and $|B|=2n/3+1$ consisting of all edges with at least one vertex in $A$.

-We show that this degree condition suffices for any spanning loose tree of bounded degree. \begin{theorem} For all $\gamma>0$ and $\Delta\in \N$ there exists $n_0\in\N$ such that any 3-graph $H$ on $n\ge n_0$ vertices with $n$ odd and $\delta_1(H)\ge (5/9+\gamma)\binom{n}{2}$ contains every $n$-vertex loose tree $T$ with $\Delta_1(T)\le \Delta$. \end{theorem} This answers a question by Maya Stein~\cite[Section 9]{stein2020tree}, and is the first result giving a minimum vertex degree condition for spanning hypertrees other than Hamilton paths.
+We show that this degree condition suffices for any spanning loose tree of bounded degree. \begin{theorem} For all $\gamma>0$ and $\Delta\in \N$ there exists $n_0\in\N$ such that any $3$-graph $H$ on $n\ge n_0$ vertices with $n$ odd and $\delta_1(H)\ge (5/9+\gamma)\binom{n}{2}$ contains every $n$-vertex loose tree $T$ with $\Delta_1(T)\le \Delta$. \end{theorem} This answers a question of Stein~\cite[Section 9]{stein2020tree}, and is the first result giving a minimum vertex degree condition for spanning hypertrees other than Hamilton paths.
 Again, our bound is asymptotically tight because a complete binary loose tree with an even number of levels contains a perfect matching and the $5/9$ threshold for perfect matchings is tight.